It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 A majority of the American people do not want the American military nor our country humiliated.

-I will never forget during uh the uh impeachment process and the the the whole period of time leading up to it, when the Lewinsky story broke and so forth.
+I will never forget during the impeachment process and the whole period of time leading up to it, when the Lewinsky story broke and so forth, you go on MSNBC, CNN, whatever, and all these Democrat strategerists are saying, the American people want, the American people think, how do they know?

-They just say, and of course, the clowns that are hosting these shows on which these Democrat strategists appear, never challenge them because they think the same thing.
+They just say, and of course, the clowns that are hosting these shows on which these Democrat strategists appear never challenge them because they think the same thing.

 Because the arrogance and condescension of the left is that they automatically assume everybody agrees with them except the freak kook conservatives, who are a very small minority.

-Even though the audience that conservatives um create for Fox News is twice that, in some cases three times that, uh, all of these liberal networking channels that are also on cable.
+Even though the audience that conservatives create for Fox News is twice that, in some cases, three times that.

-They do not think it's not the will of the people to get out of there within the context of defeat.
+They do not think that it's not the will of the people to get out of there within the context of defeat.

 So here you have the hate crimes bill.